-Knowing that he was going to be drafted into the Army, he enlisted in the Army Air Corps on October 16, 1942, and received the serial number 16 141 338.
+He was drafted into the Army on October 16, 1942, and received the serial number 16 141 338.
 That day, he was sent to Camp Grant, Illinois, and on the 20th, he was sent to Jefferson Barracks, St. Louis, Missouri, where it appears he did his basic training.
-It appears that a this time he was assigned to the Army Air Corps and was sent to Harlingen Army Airfield, Texas arriving on November 17th.
+Because he had scored high on the Army General Classification Test he was given the opportunity to volunteer for the Army Air Corps.
+He was sent to Harlingen Army Airfield, Texas arriving on November 17th.
 He next sent to Lowery Field, Denver.
 Colorado, on December 29th.
 It is known there was gunnery school there and he qualified as a gunner.
 He next sent to Key Field, Mississippi, on March 10, 1943, and on June 27th, he went to Avon Park Airfield, Florida, Finally, he was sent to Salt Lake City Airfield, Utah, on July 11th.

 At some point, he was assigned to the 418th Bombardment Squadron, 100th Bomb Group (Heavy), 8th Air Force, as a replacement for a man who had been lost during missions.
 He was a member the crew of B-17G # 42-31071.
 The members of the crew were: 1st Lt.
 Thomas F. Goupill, pilot; 2nd Lt.
 Tenvil H. Jackson, co-pilot; 2nd Lt.
 Gus J. Mink, navigator; 2nd Lt.
 Ralph Barker Jr., bombardier; S/Sgt.
 Robert E. Ramsay, radio operator; S/Sgt.
 Charles R. Gallagher, (TT) Engineer; S/Sgt.
 George J. Brassell, ball turret gunner and assistant radio operator; Sgt.
 James G. McLamb, right wing gunner, Edward was the left wing gunner; and Sgt.
 Fred Thompson, tail gunner.
 It not known if the crew was already in England or if the entire crew was replacing a lost B-17.